sahnimanas/academic-kickstart/content/resume/_index.md

 weight = 30  # Order that this section will appear.

 title = "Resume"
-subtitle = "Last updated: August 2020"
+subtitle = "Last updated: May 2022"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.